tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-those who advocated for gay
-assimilation praised this development according to this line of thinking bringing up Dahmer sexuality and media coverage of the murders was inappropriate because it had nothing to do with why he became a serial killer but if Dahmer's sexual orientation could not be mentioned neither could institutional homophobia which was a problem given the overwhelming evidence that Dahmer had internalized societal homophobia to such an extent that he felt guilt shame discomfort and hatred about his own homosexuality a logical though extreme result of these feelings could have been the urge to kill those to whom he was sexually attracted in a Twisted way I could perhaps understand how someone would think that having male zombies for sex and sex only would separate him from all the other trappings of the gay lifestyle however with his sexuality out of the question society would have to take no blame for the killings
+<mark>Those who advocated for gay assimilation</mark> <mark>praised this development</mark>. <mark>According to this line of thinking,</mark> <mark>bringing up Dahmer's sexuality in media coverage of the murders was inappropriate</mark> <mark>because it had nothing to do with why he became a serial killer.</mark> <mark>But if Dahmer's sexual orientation could not be mentioned, neither could institutional homophobia.</mark> Which was a problem. <mark>Given the overwhelming evidence that Dahmer had internalized societal homophobia to such an extent that he felt guilt, shame, discomfort, and hatred about his own homosexuality,</mark> <mark>a logical</mark> though extreme <mark>result of these feelings could have been the urge to kill those to whom he was sexually attracted.</mark> In a twisted way, I could perhaps understand how someone would think that having male zombies for sex and sex only would separate him from all the other trappings of the gay lifestyle. <mark>However, with his sexuality out of the question,</mark> <mark>society would have to take no blame for the killings.</mark>

 </james>
 <from>

 https://digitalcommons.chapman.edu/cgi/viewcontent.cgi?article=1018&context=english_books 70-71

-This change was welcomed by those espousing a liberal politics of assimilation.
-Dahmer's sexual orientation had nothing to do with his becoming a serial killer, the argument went, so references to his sexual orientation were inappropriate in media coverage of the killings.
-But if Dahmer's sexual orientation could not be mentioned, neither could institutional homophobia.
-Liberal celebrations of individualism generally identify prejudice and success as manifestations of personal achievements or failings, and so can only look at individuals as repositories of humanistic or anti-egalitarian values, rather than at the formation of these individuals through socially constructed and institutionally enforced power relations.
-The result, then, of media attempts at liberal tolerance was that the occlusion of Dahmer's gayness also occluded the identification and discussion of societal homophobia in general, and specifically of the external and internalized homophobia that might have contributed to Dahmer's development as a serial killer, of Dahmer's own homophobia that might have led him to kill gay men, of the possible effects of homophobia on the men whom Dahmer killed, and of the possibility that institutional homophobia might have made them more accessible to the murderous Dahmer.<sup>3</sup> Of course, I cannot conclusively assert that Dahmer's homosexuality turned him into a serial killer, but such a teleology is possible, given the overwhelming evidence that Dahmer had internalized societal homophobia to such an extent that he felt guilt, shame, discomfort, and hatred about his own homosexuality, and that a logical result of these feelings could have been the urge to destroy those with whom he attempted to satisfy his proscribed sexual desires.<sup>4</sup> However, with gayness out of the way, Dahmer could be constructed as an inexcusable monster, and the society around him could escape being implicated in his crimes.<sup>5</sup>
+<mark num=2>This change was welcomed</mark> <mark num=1>by those espousing a liberal politics of assimilation.</mark> <mark num=4>Dahmer's sexual orientation had nothing to do with his becoming a serial killer,</mark> <mark num=3>the argument went,</mark> so <mark num=4>references to his sexual orientation were inappropriate in media coverage of the killings.</mark> <mark>But if Dahmer's sexual orientation could not be mentioned, neither could institutional homophobia.</mark> Liberal celebrations of individualism generally identify prejudice and success as manifestations of personal achievements or failings, and so can only look at individuals as repositories of humanistic or anti-egalitarian values, rather than at the formation of these individuals through socially constructed and institutionally enforced power relations.
+The result, then, of media attempts at liberal tolerance was that the occlusion of Dahmer's gayness also occluded the identification and discussion of societal homophobia in general, and specifically of the external and internalized homophobia that might have contributed to Dahmer's development as a serial killer, of Dahmer's own homophobia that might have led him to kill gay men, of the possible effects of homophobia on the men whom Dahmer killed, and of the possibility that institutional homophobia might have made them more accessible to the murderous Dahmer.<sup>3</sup> Of course, I cannot conclusively assert that Dahmer's homosexuality turned him into a serial killer, but such a teleology is possible, <mark>given the overwhelming evidence that Dahmer had internalized societal homophobia to such an extent that he felt guilt, shame, discomfort, and hatred about his own homosexuality,</mark> and that <mark>a logical</mark> <mark>result of these feelings could have been the urge to destroy those with whom he attempted to satisfy his proscribed sexual desires.<sup>4</sup></mark> <mark>However, with gayness out of the way,</mark> Dahmer could be constructed as an inexcusable monster, and <mark>the society around him could escape being implicated in his crimes.<sup>5</sup></mark>

 <footer>